 If you take a look at the anchor text we chose for the “How to Improve Google Rankings: 10 Tried and Tested Ways,” you can see how each relates to the content of the article.

 While all the anchor text is relevant to the article it links out to, it’s not directly relevant to rich snippets.
 As a result, we didn’t see the same increase in total keywords that we did for the Google-rankings article.
-It will be interesting to see how the inbound traffic increases to the articles linked to from “The Beginner's Guide to Rich Snippets for 2020” article.
+It will be interesting to see how the inbound traffic increases to the articles linked to from “The Beginner's Guide to Rich Snippets” article.
 Right now, there weren't any significant increases to the other articles we linked to.

 When you’re thinking about how to maximize the SEO impact of your anchor text, it all comes back to relevancy.
 You want to make sure that each link you include is germane to the content you’re directing visitors to.